 Macadamia Nut Cookies studded with white chocolate M & M’s make them irresistible!
 This is a delicious, easy cookie recipe!
 Perfect indulgence when you get a cookie craving.

-These Chewy M & M Cookies are given a fall twist with seasonal colored, white chocolate M & M’s.
+These chewy, autumnal M & M Cookies are given a fall twist with seasonal colored, white chocolate M & M’s.
 Swap out with white chocolate Easter, Christmas or Patriotic colored candies depending on the time of year!

 I nabbed a bag of White Chocolate Candy Corn M&M’s at Target and swapped out some of the white chocolate chips for the candy-coated chocolates.
 Little did I know that these orange, yellow and white morsels were not filled with plain ol’ white chocolate but instead white chocolate with candy corn flavoring.
 Hmmmmm.
 I’m not sure I’d go that route again.
 But M&M’s can be found in all sorts of colors and flavors, so go with what works with the season or the holiday du jour when you make your version of M&M White Chocolate Macadamia Nut Cookies!

 This blog post is dedicated to a dear blogger friend who left this world way too early.
 She went to bed with a “stomachache” and didn’t wake up in the morning.
 Joan had an extremely popular blog, Chocolate Chocolate and More.

 She was kind and generous and only 49 years old when she passed away from a heart attack (please scroll to the bottom of this post for symptoms of a heart attack in women).
 Her death has created a huge void in the blogging world.
 A savvy businesswoman, Joan shared so many tips with me as well as so of my foodie friends.

 We belonged to a small Facebook group and would frequently meet sans makeup, in PJs, with our beverage of choice by our computers for a Google chat.
 Ideas would fly back and forth and I learned so much from this blogging dynamo.